Loopring/protocols/docs/fee-design.md

 > Daniel's question: I think this ITokenTransfer address parameter should only be used to transfer token between orders, not between order and miner/wallet, right?
 The challanging part is that the wallet can provide a mallicious implementation of this interface and will cause the taker to lose all money.
 One solution to this is the foundation acts as a gate keeper to whitelist all ITokenTransfer implementation addresses.

+> Brecht: Yes, the ITokenTransfer address should not be used to pay fees.
+The ITokenTransfer function would be part of the order selling the ICO tokens, so the seller should be trusted (well, as trused as the ICO I guess) and he signs the order data, which contains the TokenTransfer function (and with [EIP712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) you could actually see the data you sign!
+So the software responsible for creating the order can't just replace data behind your back).
+But yeah, this is a special case which the buyer really needs to give permission for, so maybe the same TokenTransfer address should also be stored in the order of the buyer and the protocol would only allow the transfer if they match.

 ## Example fee algorithms

 The following are just a few of the possible fee payment algorithms possible in the design.